sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 ---

-In order to use the Virtual Waiting Room feature, you must have Varnish 4+ running on your application and add a GoSquared JavaScript snippet that section.io will provide.
+In order to use the Virtual Waiting Room feature, you must have Varnish Cache 4+ running on your application and add a GoSquared JavaScript snippet that section.io will provide.
 To setup the feature you will 1) add your gosquared credentials, 2) add VCL for virtual waiting room, and then 3) call the new VCL in your default VCL file.
 Optionally, you can 4) edit the default Virtual Waiting Room page that will be shown to your customers.
 The following page will walk you through each step.

 ## Step 1: Add GoSquared Credentials